cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 (Default: false)
 * `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for monitoring memory queue pressure.
 Use to help with back-pressure insights.
 (Increases CPU load.
 Use for insights purposes only) Default is 0s (Disabled).
 * `DROP_WARN_THRESHOLD`: Threshold for the count of dropped events in case the downstream is slow.
 Based on the threshold, the errors will be logged.
 * `SPLUNK_LOGGING_INDEX`: The Splunk index where logs from the nozzle of the sourcetype `cf:splunknozzle` will be sent to.
 Warning: Setting an invalid index will cause events to be lost.
 This index must match one of the selected indexes for the Splunk HTTP event collector token used for the SPLUNK_TOKEN parameter.
 When not provided, all logging events will be forwarded to the default SPLUNK_INDEX.
+The default value is `""`

 __About app cache params:__